-Our SENCO Mrs Cross has a number of years' experience in this role and has worked as Assistant Vice Principal Pastoral at Hillside for 12 years.
-Mrs Cross holds a Post Graduate Certificate in the National Award for Special Educational Needs Co-Ordination.
-Mrs Cross is a member of our school's Senior Leadership Team which means that SEN provision remains high profile in any strategic decision making here at Hillside.
+Our SENCO, Mrs Miller has a number of years' experience in this role, first as the Assistant SENCO and has been SENCO for the past 2 years.
+She has worked at Hillside for 10 years.
+The SENCO is working towards the Post Graduate Certificate in the National Award for Special Educational Needs Co-Ordination.
+The SENCO is a member of our school's Senior Leadership Team which means that SEND provision remains high profile in any strategic decision making here at Hillside.